jenkinsci/material-theme-plugin/README.md

 unclassified:
   themeManager:
     disableUserThemes: true
-    theme: "material-indigo" # or 'material-red'
+    theme: "material-indigo" # or 'material-red' or 'material-grey' or 'material-light-blue'
 ```

 ## Running (development)